mikebell/Solarised-for-reddit/README.md

 Solarised
 ===============

-Solarised is a theme based of Naut for Reddit which uses the popular Solarized colour scheme.
+Solarised is a theme based off Naut for Reddit which uses the popular Solarized colour scheme.

 Naut
 ===============